ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 by seeking out uncertainties, a robot is able to learn a model faster and therefore achieve lower costs more quickly

+### MAT: Multi-Fingered Adaptive Tactile Grasping via Deep Reinforcement Learning

+- Vision-based grasping problems
+typically adopt an open-loop execution of a planned grasp can cause failures including
+(1) ubiquitous calibration error
+(2) recovery from a failed grasp is difficult by visual occlusion

+- MAT <- proposed method
+a tactile closed-loop method capable of realizing grasps provided by a coarse initial positioning of the hand above an object
+a DRL policy optimized through the clipped surrogate objective within a maximum entropy RL framework to balance exploitation and exploration

+### Refs

 - MPC refs in robotics:
 [1] K. Alexis, C. Papachristos, G. Nikolakopoulos, and A. Tzes.
 Model predictive quadrotor in- door position control.
 In 2011 19th Mediterranean Conference on Control Automation (MED), pages 1247–1252, June 2011. doi:10.1109/MED.2011.5983144.